Extrait de Tomate, Love Apple, Lycopersicon esculentum, Pomme d'Amour, Pomme d'Or, Raktamaci, Solanum lycopersicum, Tamatar, Tomate, Tomato Fruit.

 Overview InformationTomato is a plant.
-The fruit is a familiar vegetable, but the fruit, leaf, and vine are used to make medicine.
+The fruit is a familiar food, but the fruit, leaf, and vine are also sometimes used to make medicine.

 US Department of Agriculture (USDA) and Purdue University researchers are developing a tomato that contains more than twice as much lycopene and has a longer shelf life than currently available tomatoes.
 The tomato, which is still in development, is modified with a yeast gene that slows the ripening process, allowing more time for lycopene to accumulate.
 Researchers think it will be several years before this tomato is on store shelves.

 Uses & Effectiveness

 - Bladder cancer.
 Eating more tomato products does not seem to decrease the risk of bladder cancer.